+Sarcomas can start in any part of the body.
+The types of symptoms that people have from a sarcoma depend on where it starts.
 People with sarcoma may experience the following symptoms or signs.
-Sometimes, people with sarcoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with sarcoma do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.

-If sarcoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If a sarcoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.